The Conversation: Production

+Score

-The Conversation features a piano score composed and performed by David Shire.
+The Conversations piano score is composed and performed by David Shire.
 The score was created before the film was shot.
 On some cues, Shire used musique concrète techniques, taking the taped sounds of the piano and distorting them in different ways to create alternative tonalities to round out the score.
 The score was released on CD by Intrada Records in 2001.

 Inspiration

-The character of Harry Caul was inspired by surveillance technology expert Martin Kaiser, who also served as a technical consultant on the film.
+According to surveillance technology expert Martin Kaiser, his colleagues consider him to be the inspiration for the character of Harry Caul.
+Kaiser also says that he served as a technical consultant on the film, though he was not listed in the credits.
 According to Kaiser, the final scene of the film—in which Caul is convinced he is being eavesdropped in his apartment, cannot find the listening device, and consoles himself by playing his saxophone—was inspired by the passive covert listening devices created by Léon Theremin, such as the Great Seal bug.
 "He couldn't find out where [the bug] was because it was the instrument itself."

 Coppola also based Caul on the protagonist of Herman Hesse's 1927 novel Steppenwolf, Harry Haller, a "total cipher" who lives alone in a boarding house.
-Coppola also made Caul religious, originally intending the character to have a confession scene; Coppola has said that the practice of confession is "one of the earliest forms of the invasion of privacy--earliest forms of surveillance."
+Coppola also made Caul religious, including a confession scene; Coppola has said that the practice of confession is "one of the earliest forms of the invasion of privacy—earliest forms of surveillance."

+Caul was also inspired by Karl Schnazer; a private investigator and occasional actor who appeared in Coppola's early films Tonight for Sure and Dementia 13.
+Schnazer recounted to Coppola an incident where a man he had tailed for months failed to recognize him at a party, which later inspired a sequence in the film.

 Reception

 Box office

-The film had a $1,600,000 budget and grossed $4,420,000 in the U.S.
+The film had a $1.6 million budget and grossed $4.42 million in the U.S. Various re-releases over the years have brought the film's gross to $4.9 million.

-Critical response